ttezel/twit/README.md

 ### 2.3.1 (Alembic/Twothink, Inc. Internal Version)
   * Patch path handling when using full URLs instead of a path @netik
   * Fold-in @tykarol's 2.3.0 changes
   * Possible breaking change: Stop collapsing arrays in reqOpts.body if a POST request is in use (i.e. JSON).
-This subtly changes the creation of JSON objects and will break the enterprise API.
+This fixes JSON object creation which is subtly broken in prior releases.
   * Clean up and expand JSONPAYLOD_PATHS to have enterprise API locations

 ### 2.3.0